 Includes two subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.

 The building holds a current warrant of fitness.
 All equipment has been tested, tagged, or calibrated.
+There is an approved evacuation scheme.

 Te kaupare pokenga me te kaitiakitanga patu huakita | Infection prevention and antimicrobial stewardship